 For those newcomers to the wine making scene that don’t want to purchase each individual piece of equipment individually, there’s a very convenient solution out there in the form of Homemade Starter Kit.

 The best winemaker’s equipment will continue to work for many seasons and this one we like the most.
 This starter kit contains everything that you will need and makes your journey in becoming an expert winemaker much more enjoyable.

 If you’d still like to buy each equipment separately, the specific items you will need to get started are listed below:

-- Food grade sterilized fermenting (brewing) bin with at least a gallon capacity.
+- Food grade sterilised plastic bin with at least a gallon capacity.
 The white bucket on the left side is food grade plastic container with the capacity of 5 gallons.
 You can use it for almost anything and you can get it for as cheap as $39 on the market today.

 - 2 demijohns from glass and more than 1 gallon in capacity.

 - Vinyl siphon tube with a minimum length of 3 ft.

 - Glass wine bottles, corker and fitted corks.